livechat/chat.io-integrations/python/pizzabot_example/README.md

   * `<CLIENT_ID>` - Client ID of newly created application in developers console
   * `<CLIENT_SECRET>` - Client Secret of newly created application in developers console
   * `<REDIRECT_URI>` - Redirect URI of newly created application in developers console (eg `http://localhost:5000/token`)
   * `<BOT_AGENT_WEBHOOKS_URL>` - URL for incoming webhooks with chat events.
-If you do not have possibility to expose your integration script to the internet (no external IP address) you can use eg [ngrok](https://dashboard.ngrok.com/user/signup) to forward all the webhooks to your local machine, the `<BOT_AGENT_WEBHOOKS_URL>` parameter would look like this `http://8a471b50.ngrok.io/webhook` then.
+If you do not have possibility to expose your integration script to the internet (no external IP address) you can use eg [ngrok](https://dashboard.ngrok.com/user/signup) to forward all the webhooks to your local machine, the `<BOT_AGENT_WEBHOOKS_URL>` parameter would look eg like this `http://8a471b50.ngrok.io/webhook` then.

 * Now you can run your script by running the following command: `./pizzabot.py 5000` to bind it on `localhost:5000`